 The moment network approach is not directly applicable to the PnP framework for several reasons.
 First, PnP, which is iterative, does not necessarily have a Bayesian interpretation, let alone a posterior conditional mean (see Sect.~\ref{subsec:pnp_operator} and Appendix~\ref{appendix:pnp_fb}).
-Recall also that we do not want to train any network on a dataset that depends on the noise covariance matrix $\tilde\covmatrNoise$, for flexibility reasons.
-However, we will now describe how, within the setting presented in Sect.~\ref{sec:pnp}, the posterior conditional variance can be estimated with an order-2 moment network trained on zero-mean white Gaussian noise.
+We also recall that we did not wish to train any network on a dataset that depends on the noise covariance matrix $\tilde\covmatrNoise$ for flexibility reasons.
+However, we describe below that within the setting presented in Sect.~\ref{sec:pnp}, the posterior conditional variance can be estimated with an order-2 moment network trained on zero-mean white Gaussian noise.

-Let $\deepmodelTrained$ be the denoiser network that has been trained by solving \eqref{eq:traindenoiser} on a training dataset $(\convmap_{0,\, i},\, \convmap_i)_{i=1}^{\sizeTrainingset}$, where we have denoted $\convmap_{0,\, i} := \convmap_i + \noise_{0,\, i}$, with $\noise_{0,\, i}$ being sampled from $\MN(\bzero,\stepsize_i^2\BBI)$ conditionally on $\stepsize_i$---see \eqref{eq:pnpnoise} and \eqref{eq:covmatrwhitenoise}.
+Let $\deepmodelTrained$ be the denoiser network that has been trained by solving \eqref{eq:traindenoiser} on a training dataset $(\convmap_{0,\, i},\, \convmap_i)_{i=1}^{\sizeTrainingset}$, where we have denoted $\convmap_{0,\, i} := \convmap_i + \noise_{0,\, i}$, with $\noise_{0,\, i}$ being sampled from $\MN(\bzero,\stepsize_i^2\BBI)$ conditionally on $\stepsize_i$ (see \eqref{eq:pnpnoise} and \eqref{eq:covmatrwhitenoise}).
 The noise standard deviations $\stepsize_i$ are samples from the uniform distribution on an interval $\interval{\stepsize_{\min}}{\stepsize_{\max}}$ containing the bounds in \eqref{eq:stepsize2}.
 As discussed in Sect.~\ref{subsubsec:pnp_denoiserprops_noiseaware}, $\stepsize$ is also an input of the denoiser network.

 We now consider the random vector